Code-Institute-Submissions/HealthyEarth/README.md

  ### __Features Left to Implement__:
  * I would love to add a validity to the signup form, but it was not in scope of this MS project.
  * I would love to expand the website world wide but with the limited time for MS1 project its only for stockholm now.
+### Design Choices:
+* __Font:__ The font family Roboto was chosen for this project because is has good readability and its very popular and second font is Alegreya because it looks beautiful and appealing.
+ * __Images:__ Images choser for the landing page shows a beautiful beach with some garbage in it to show that the beauty of beach is affected by garbage and it our responsibility to clean it.
+ * picture for Healhty diet page has asparagus in it which is a very healthy and loved vegtable.
+So it will be appealing to people to convert to plant-based diet.
+ * picture for meet-up page is a group of people enjoying coffee and having a conversation to show that is exactly how we intend to do out meet-ups.
+ * __Color:__ Color for the website is green which is the color of Mother-earth.
+To inspire user that this is how earth is supposed to be clean and green.
+ * color used for links is green so that user can differentiate between text and links.

 ### __Technologies Used__: